Officer in Charge of Construction RVN: History

 In the 1950s, the United States Department of Defense assigned responsibility for contract construction in support of military assistance and military construction in regions around the world to the three major branches of defense: the Army, the Navy, and the Air Force.
 The Navy was assigned as the Department of Defense contract construction agent in Southeast Asia, among other regions.

-The Navy established its first contracting officer in Southeast Asia with the Officer in Charge of Construction, Thailand, located in Bangkok, in December 1955, and in 1958, the name was changed to OICC Southeast Asia in order to encompass the construction work undergoing in Thailand, Cambodia, Laos, and Vietnam.
+The Navy established its first contracting officer in Southeast Asia with the Officer in Charge of Construction, Thailand, located in Bangkok, in December 1955, and in 1958, the name was changed to OICC Southeast Asia to encompass the construction work undergoing in Thailand, Cambodia, Laos, and Vietnam.

 In response to a request from the government of South Vietnam to upgrade airports and build a new airport in Pleiku, OICC Southeast Asia established a branch office, the Resident Officer in Charge of Construction Saigon, in February 1961.
 Subsequently, the Navy’s Bureau of Yards and Docks (BUDOCKS) awarded a construction contract to a consortium of two of the largest American construction companies, then known as RMK, consisting of Raymond International of Delaware, Inc. and Morrison-Knudsen of Asia.
 BUDOCKS was renamed the Naval Facilities Engineering Command (NAVFAC) in May 1966.

 After the Tonkin Gulf incident in August 1964, and the subsequent planning to introduce American combat troops into Vietnam, the construction program grew exponentially.
 The construction program for Vietnam became greater than that in Thailand, so the Officer in Charge of Construction, Republic of Vietnam (OICC RVN) was established in Saigon on 1 July 1965, and OICC Southeast Asia became OICC Thailand.

 NAVFAC broadened the construction consortium in August 1965 by adding Brown & Root, Inc. and J.A.
 Jones Construction Co., Inc. The consortium then became known as RMK-BRJ.